MBODM/wauzcmd/README.md

 A few notes here:
 - Use absolute folder paths.
 - Use double quotes ("") if a folder path contains spaces.
-- Both folders have to exist before starting the application.
+- Both folders have to exist before calling the executable.

 For more information have a look at the [WAUZ](https://github.com/mbodm/wauz) page.